 Recently, a conversation with Indi di made me remember college debates.
 Those public speaking events during fests brought with them an insane adrenaline rush.
 From basking in the glory of a win, to watching with starry eyed awe at the hallowed favourites.
 More than the content that was spoken or the topic itself what remains with me is who spoke and how.
 Those memories always do make good conversations.

-These debates can’t transport you back to those college days, but even though there is a seriousness to these talks they are far from boring or pedantic.
+Anyway, although these debates can’t transport you back to those college days, and even though there is a seriousness to these talks, they are far from boring or pedantic.
 They are riveting and informative and have an excitement of their own.
 If you enjoy an intelligent argument then you are bound to love the Intelligence Squared Series.
 Pick a topic you like and tell me what you thought of it.

 The one I am looking forward to is the ultimate clash of civilizations – Greece vs Rome.

 Thank you lazywiz for introducing to me to this.